 - Have regular dermatologic evaluations.

+Could you recognize a possible skin cancer growth on your skin?
 The ABCD checklist (A=asymmetry, B=border irregularity, C=color variation, D=diameter > 6mm) has been reported to have a high likelihood of detecting melanoma.
 The threshold for biopsy may be lowered when a patient is worried that a nevus may be cancerous or reports recent changes in the nevus such as increased size, alteration of shape or color, itching, burning, bleeding or pain.

 Clinical studies have shown that even the most experienced physicians can accurately diagnose 71% of malignant lesions and 94% of benign lesions.
 This strongly suggests that biopsies are indicated since even experienced physicians are unable to predict malignancy.